RattleSN4K3/UT4-Gametype-Betrayal/Docs/Readme_Server.txt

 Installation:
 --------------------------------------------------------
-- Extract the zip file (copy the content) to your Unreal Tournament folder:
+- Extract the zip file (copy the content) to your Unreal Tournament Server folder:
-  UnrealTournamentDev\
+  Windows: WindowsServer\
+  Linux: LinuxServer/
+  Windows: MacServer/
+- Done

 Manually:
 - Copy files/folders from "Binaries\" to
-  UnrealTournamentDev\Binaries
+  \UnrealTournament\Binaries
 - Copy files/folders from "Content\" to
-  UnrealTournamentDev\Content
+  \UnrealTournament\Content

 Usage:
 --------------------------------------------------------
-Method 1:
- - Start the game
- - Choose a custom game
- - Select the game mode "Betrayal"
- - Choose any map you like and play the game
- - Enjoy

-Method 2:
 - Add the following line to the command line arguments (or your shortcut, server command line, ...):

   ?game=UTBetrayal.UTBetrayalGameMode

 - Start the game

 Changelog: